Faceted stone setting, Tube setting

 Previous experience of rub over setting for cabochon stones would be useful.
 But it is not essential.
 However, tube setting faceted stones requires accurate construction.
 Therefore this workshop is not open to beginners.
 You will need to be fairly competent at basic jewellery making techniques in order to attend.
 This includes soldering, forming techniques and finishing.

-Anyone who has previously completed the Beginner’s jewellery making class and / or the Beginner’s stone setting class may attend.
+Anyone who has previously completed the Beginner’s jewellery making class may attend.
 Students from other centres, or individuals practising at home who have competent jewellery making skills, are welcome to attend.

 It is up to you to make sure you book the correct course for your ability level.
 We do not offer refunds or transfers from specialist classes.
 Please call, e-mail or check the terms & conditions of booking if you are unsure.